MartinSchmitz95/bio_data_scripts/generate_graphs/README.md

 ## Description

-This script takes a folder of fasta files as input and outputs Raven graphs in the chosen formats as output.
+This script takes a folder of fasta files as input and outputs Raven graphs in the chosen formats.

 ### Executing program